bobski1986/BNet-paper/README.md

 # BNet-paper
-Effect of conservation agriculture on nitrogen emissions from farm.
-Paper draft.
+Descirption of the surface water health indicator for assessing effect of conservation agriculture on nitrogen emissions from farm to edge-of-field water bodies.